 If you want to optimize your Scrivener usage, e.g. understand which fields do what when you compile your files, then I recommend the Learn Scrivener Fast training which is brilliant and can shortcut the learning process considerably.

-I’m also now dictating my first drafts using Dragon Dictate on Mac (and there are lots of other versions of Dragon for whatever OS or device you use).
+I'm also now dictating some of my first drafts using Dragon Dictate on Mac (and there are lots of other versions of Dragon for whatever OS or device you use).

-I go direct to Amazon KDP, iBooks and Kobo.
-I use Draft2Digital and Smashwords to get to Nook and the smaller vendors.
-I use Createspace for print on demand but also recommend Ingram Spark and Blurb for picture books.
+I publish directly to Amazon KDP, iBooks and Kobo.
+I use Draft2Digital for Nook and the smaller vendors.
+I use Createspace and Ingram Spark for print on demand.
 Read more tips on step by step self-publishing here.

 I use a tool by Author Marketing Club to format my Amazon descriptions with HTML which adds the fancy formatting and yellow text without having to hand-code it.